Angel-125/Blueshift/Source/Blueshift/bin/Debug/Wiki/WBIModuleHarvesterFX.md

 ### runningEffect
 Harvesters can play a running effect while the generator is running.
 ### waterfallEffectController
-Name of the Waterfall effects control
+Name of the Waterfall effects controller that controls the warp effects (if any).